jamesoshea/klonoot/README.md

 # Running the app locally

-You'll need a locally-running brouter instance, and change the query for routes.
+You'll need a locally-running brouter instance.
+I have dockerized a recent version of that instance in this repo: https://github.com/jamesoshea/brouter-dockerised

 After that, it's just the normal

 `npm i`